-The Emergency Allergy Treatment Act (HB 1131) will allow various public venues to stock epinephrine auto-injectors, in an effort to better protect those at risk for anaphylaxis.
+Florida passed a ground-breaking stock epinephrine legislation in June 2014.
+The Emergency Allergy Treatment Act (HB 1131) allows various public venues to stock epinephrine auto-injectors, in an effort to better protect those at risk for anaphylaxis.

 “People who know they are allergic to various types of stings, they’re usually pretty good about having an auto-injector,” Representative Matt Hudson, who introduced the bill, told Allergic Living.
 “But in the case of food allergies, sometimes you just flat out don’t know.”
 In such instances, having a generic epinephrine auto-injector available could prove a lifesaver.

 The bill, signed into law by Governor Rick Scott, amends previous legislation to allow several public “entities” to be prescribed epinephrine auto-injectors to be kept on hand in case of anaphylaxis.
 Theme parks, including Walt Disney World, count as an “authorized entity,” and could begin stocking auto-injectors in the future.

 Other authorized entities include restaurants, sports arenas and more – the legislation states that an authorized entity is virtually anywhere where it’s possible people will come into contact with allergens.